-Libratone Zipp review
+Libratone Zipp full review

 The Libratone Zipp is a portable wireless AirPlay speaker that's also able to charge up both Lightning and non-Lightning iPhones.

 Libratone's Zipp is another entry in the continually expanding market of colorful and unusually shaped wireless, portable speakers.
 However, while most of those speakers use Bluetooth, the Zipp uses Apple's AirPlay technology; and instead of being a short, wide speaker system, the Zipp is a tall cylinder.

 That cylinder is 10.2 inches tall, 4.8 inches across, weighs four pounds, and is covered in... wool.
 In fact, the Zipp surely gets its name from the colorful, zippered, wool covers you can dress it in.
 The £329.99 version of the Zipp - available exclusively from Apple stores - includes one wool cover (either grey or red), while a £369.99 version includes three covers: either red, blue, and dark grey; or yellow, pink, and dark grey.

 These covers work fine, and they’re easy to put on and take off.
 In theory, they’re fun and offer easy-to-replace protection and personalisation, though I'd probably just pick my colour when I purchase the speaker and never swap it.

 The white round top of the Zipp remains exposed even when the speaker system is zipped up in its cover.
 On that white surface sits a button with Libratone’s singing-bird logo.
 You press the main button once to wake up the speaker or, if it's already awake, to mute the AirPlay volume level on the source device.
 Press and hold the button to turn the Zipp off.